-Part 1: Name of the child on who's behalf you are requesting a fee waiver: \\\\\\ a.
+Part 1: Name of the child on who's behalf you are requesting a fee waiver: Part 2: Specific fee(s) for which you are requesting a waiver: Part 3: Eligibility.
+Select ONE of the following: a.
 Check here if your child is eligible for fee waivers because he or she is a foster child.
-Please attach official documentation from the agency sponsoring the child.

-Part 2: Specific fee(s) for which you are requesting a waiver: \\\\

-Part 3: Eligibility.
-Select ONE of the following:

-Please attach a copy of one of the following:

-- A Food Stamp, FDPIR or TANF Certification Notice that shows dates of certification - A letter from Food Stamp or Welfare Office confirming your receipt of Food Stamps, FDPIR or TANF - An ATP (Authorization to Participate) card with an expiration date.
-Do not send your EBT card. - c.
+Please attach official documentation from the agency sponsoring the child. b. $\square$ Check here if your child is eligible for fee waivers because you receive Food Stamps, FDPIR or TANF for the child.
+Please attach a copy of one of the following: A Food Stamp, FDPIR or TANF Certification Notice that shows dates of certification A letter from Food Stamp or Welfare Office confirming your receipt of Food Stamps, FDPIR or TANF An ATP (Authorization to Participate) card with an expiration date.
+Do not send your EBT card. c.
 Check here if you are claiming your child is eligible because your household income is less than 180% of poverty level, please check here.
+Diagram and the the fellowing